 Espinosa Point is one of the most wildlife-rich areas of the islands where you can find a concentration of marine iguanas, Galapagos penguins, flightless cormorants, and sea lions.

 Another favorite area for wildlife is known as Suárez Point on Española Island.
-This is where you can see the world’s largest population of waved albatross.
-This is also where you can see the unusual red and green marine iguanas.
+This is where you can see the world’s largest population of waved albatross between the months of May and December.
+You can also see the unusual red and green marine iguanas.

 A great area to spot sea lions, marine iguanas and other wildlife is called Gardner Bay on Española Island.
 When setting foot on the island, you will arrive at the longest stretch of white sand beach on the Galapagos.
 The beach is a great place to see sea lion pups, which are most abundant in November.